 - What happens when the application can’t write to disk due to latency?
 Is the user forced to wait?
 Do they need to resubmit their request?

 - How much disk latency can the system handle before data becomes corrupt or unavailable?

 - Do you have alerts in place to detect IO bottlenecks?
 Do you know how IO impacts other performance issues, such as high request latency?

-A Gremlin attack that adds latency to all matching egress network traffic.
-Latency attacks let you validate your system’s responsiveness under slow network conditions.
+A Gremlin experiment that adds latency to all matching egress network traffic.
+Latency experiments let you validate your system’s responsiveness under slow network conditions.
 This helps maximize the performance and responsiveness of user-facing applications, improve the throughput of backend systems, ensure messages aren’t lost, and test automatic load distribution across nodes.
-Latency attacks answer questions such as:
+Latency experiments answer questions such as: